-The Department contact for your classroom needs and questions is Sean Fisher who communicates with the FAS Classrooms office and assigns classroom space in Sackler.
-The FAS Office of the Registrar publishes classroom assignments in the Supplement, available in hard copy and online at the beginning of each term.
-Corrections to this are available online in the Addendum.
+The Department contacts for your classroom needs and questions are Tom Batchelder and Clayton Scoble, who communicate with the FAS Classrooms office.
+The FAS Office of the Registrar publishes classroom assignments online at the beginning of each term.

 Academic Technology Group (ATG)

 The Academic Technology Group provides support for course websites, which are linked to the online FAS Courses of Instruction.
 For further information, please see the ATG website.